levyleduc/BlockCov/README.md

 The Frobenius norm $\\|\\boldsymbol{\\Sigma}-\\widehat{\\boldsymbol{\\Sigma}}\\|$ is equal to 5.5.

-For comparison purpose, the sample correlation matrix is displayed in Figure .
+For comparison purpose, the sample correlation matrix is displayed hereafter

 ``` r
 Matrix::image(Matrix::Matrix(cor(E)))